-The condensed consolidated financial statements and notes thereto give retrospective effect to the Reverse Stock Split for all periods presented.
-All common stock, options exercisable for common stock, restricted stock units ("RSUs"), warrants and per share amounts contained in the condensed consolidated financial statements have been retrospectively adjusted to reflect the Reverse Stock Split for all periods presented.
+The condensed consolidated financial statements and notes thereto give retrospective effect to the 2023 Reverse Stock Split and the 2024 Reverse Stock Split for all periods presented.
+All common stock, options exercisable for common stock, restricted stock units ("RSUs"), warrants and per share amounts contained in the condensed consolidated financial statements have been retrospectively adjusted to reflect the 2023 Reverse Stock Split and the 2024 Reverse Stock Split for all periods presented.